hwayne/learntla/content/techniques/model-values.md

 ### Sets

 If a value could be true, false, or unknown, how do we best represent it?
 For two of those we'd want to use booleans, however "unknown" is a string and can't be compare to booleans.
-Instead, we can write `{TRUE, FALSE, UNKNOWN}` and make `UNKOWN` a model value.
+Instead, we can write `{TRUE, FALSE, UNKNOWN}` and make `UNKNOWN` a model value.

 This is especially important when working with functions.
 A function's domain must be a set, and all elements in a set must be comparable to each other.
 So you can't have a function that mixes strings and numbers, but you can have one that mixes strings and model values.